-The parties shall confer and shall jointly prepare and submit for the Court's approval a Joint Trial Memorandum in compliance with Local District Civil Rule 16 and the District's Standing Order Regarding Trial Memoranda in Civil Cases as modified in these instructions.
-In addition to filing an original of the Joint Trial Memorandum through the CM/ECF system (or with the Clerk of the Court in non-EFILE cases), counsel shall also provide Chambers with a courtesy copy of the Joint Trial Memorandum and all attachments, both in hard copy and on a CD-ROM, saved in WordPerfect X3 (13.0) or Rich Text Format (RTF).
+The parties shall confer and shall jointly prepare and submit for the Court's approval a Joint Trial Memorandum in compliance with the District's Standing Order Regarding Trial Memoranda in Civil Cases as modified in these instructions.
+In addition to filing an original of the Joint Trial Memorandum with the Clerk of the Court, counsel shall also provide Chambers with a courtesy copy of the Joint Trial Memorandum and all attachments, both in hard copy and as an electronic file compatible with Microsoft Word, sent to Chambers via e-mail or saved on a CD-ROM.
 The Joint Trial Memorandum is intended to be a jointly prepared document.
 Therefore, these Instructions are not satisfied by stapling together trial memoranda prepared separately by counsel for each party.